-Executive Behaviour Regulations and Human Resources Regulations
+Executive Behaviour Regulation and Human Resources Regulation

-In addition, the Group has an Executive Behaviour Regulation and a Human Resources Regulation, which regulate the conduct of its executives (in the first case) and of all the Group's employees (in the second case), in relation to certain matters.
+In addition, the Group has an Executive Behaviour Regulation and a Human Resources Regulation, regulating the conduct of its executives (in the first case) and of all the Group's employees (in the second case), in relation to certain matters.

-The Executive Behaviour Regulations were updated in 2021 and are available on the Employee Portal.
-These Regulations are communicated when updated to all Executives individually and with acknowledgment of receipt, and are also signed by the Group's Executives every two years.
+The Executive Behaviour Regulation was updated in 2021 and is available on the Employee Portal.
+This Regulation is communicated when updated to all Executives individually and with acknowledgment of receipt, and is also signed by the Group's Executives every two years.